As a CMA, I am frequently asked about CMA vs CPA. Not surprisingly, there tends to be quite a bit of confusion over the two accounting designations.

 The important take away from this chart is that by obtaining a certification (both CMA or CPA), it is more financially advantageous than choosing to obtain neither designation.

-CMA or CPA – Which is right for you?
+CMA vs CPA – Which is right for you?

 The designation that is the best for you is the one that will take your career to where you want it to be.
 It is important to take some time to self reflect and really think of which areas you excel at and enjoy.
 Once you’ve figured that out, you’ll know which designation is best suited for you.